 As the name implies, Value per door considers the annual income per unit.
-For example, if the value of an apartment building is $1 million and there are 20 units in it, value per door is deemed to be $50000.
-This method does not consider difference in sizes of individual units.
+For example, if the value of an apartment building is $1 million and there are 20 units in it, the value per door is deemed to be $50000.
+This method does not consider differences in the sizes of individual units.

 Value per Gross Rent Multiplier